|

 themselves are considered too elaborate.

-using the notion of a minimal element in
+It's based on the notion of a minimal element in a family of subsets.

-a family of sets (a minimal element is a set
+(A minimal element is a set

-not containing another set of the family).
+not containing another set from that family.
+See below.)

 Tarski's Definition of Finite Sets (1924)

-has a minimal element.
+F of subsets has a minimal element.
+Formally:

 That clever definition is simply perfect from a theoretical standpoint